 Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
-Two changes of clothing for all children under schoolage are recommended.
+Two changes of clothing for all children under school-age are recommended.
 All clothing and accessories should be labeled with your child's full name.

-Shoes: Children's footwear m u s t have rubber soles and be suitable for running, climbing and jumping.
+Shoes: Children's footwear should have rubber soles and be suitable for running, climbing and jumping.
 For safety reasons, flip-flops, thongs, heels without straps, open-toed or wedged heels are prohibited.

-Jewelry: Accessories such as earrings, rings, bracelets, necklaces, barrettes, etc. are not permitted for children under three or children who are in multiage rooms with children under three.
+Jewelry: Accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for children under three or children who are in multiage rooms with children under three.
 Such items present safety hazards when they are pulled on or fall to the floor.
-Young children experience their world by picking up things and taking them directly to their mouths.
-To avoid any child swallowing jewelry, we ask that they not be worn.
-Those with screw on backs are safer but still pose a risk to young children.
-Consider the thought of your child being the one to pick and swallow a piece of jewelry.

-Sleep Aids: If your child is over 12 months of age and has a special soft toy that he/she she to have in order to fall asleep / nap with and that fits into the child's cubby, it may be brought to the program.
+Sleep Aids: If your child is over 12 months of age and has a special soft toy that he/she naps with and that fits into the child's cubby, it may be brought to the program.
 It is prohibited for children younger than 12 months to sleep with any item in the cribs.
 Best practice is nothing goes in the cribs with sleeping infants.
-Pillows also present hazards for all young children and are not to be brought to the program.
-The naptime item for children over 12 months will be put in the child's cubby and be made available for use during naptime only.
-These items will need to be taken home for weekly laundering (or sooner if needed).

-Labeling Items: Please ensure all personal items (i.e. book bags, bottles, school supplies, show and share, and clothing) are labeled with your child's full name.
-Book bags are subject to CYS inspections to avoid any medications or other hazardous items to children to be brought into the facilities.
+Pillows also present hazards for young children and are not to be brought to the program.
+The naptime toy for children over 12 months will be put in the child's cubby and be made available for use during naptime only.
+These items will need to be taken home for weekly laundering.
+Please ensure all personal items (i.e. book bags, bottles, school supplies, show and share, and clothing) are labeled with your child's full name.
+Book bags are subject to CYS inspections to avoid any medications or other hazardous items to children.
 Books bags are used for hourly children or when cubbies are shared.
-Children regularly enrolled have an assigned space that includes a center provided blanket and sheet for nap time.
+Children regularly enrolled have an assigned space that includes a blanket and sheet for nap time.